You can travel direct from London Victoria to destinations in the south east including Brighton and Gatwick Airport.

 Victoria is one of London's busiest transport hubs, so it's easy to get around.
 London Victoria station is one of the city's major train stations.
 If you've seen classic play The Importance of Being Earnest, it is also the place where baby Earnest was abandoned in a handbag!

-Book train tickets from London Victoria railway station to destinations in South East UK, including:
+Trains from London Victoria go to many destinations in south east UK, including:

 London Victoria station is also where the Belmond British Pullman departs for UK-wide tours and the Venice Simplon-Orient-Express departs for its signature London-Paris-Venice route.

 Travel to Victoria

 London Victoria Tube station is located in Zone 1 and is serviced by the London Underground (Tube) District and Circle lines and the Victoria line.

 If you're going to be in London for more than a day, it's worth buying a Visitor Oyster card in advance.
 The Visitor Oyster card is delivered to your home before you arrive in London.
 It is one of the easiest ways to get around London.

 If you do not have a Visitor Oyster card, but still plan to travel around London for more than a day, buy an Oyster card at the Tube station.
 Learn more about Oyster cards.